| | |

 human nature already possessed.
 Beyond its wide limits he cannot hope, nor will he desire,

 to advance, his desires being limited to the scope of his powers.
+While

 Jesus as a man was an illustration of perfect human nature, to which the mass of mankind